majorhaji/backend-api-project/README.md

 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimick the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

 Your database will be PSQL, and you will interact with it using [Knex](https://knexjs.org).

+You will spend the setup and seeding phase of this project in a pair, and separate once its time to build the server up!
+The point to separate is clearly annotated :)

 ## Step 1 - Setting up your project